ogupte/apm-integration-testing/scripts/fleet-migration/README.md

 3. Start kibana with `node scripts/kibana.js --dev --port 5603 --no-base-path`
 4. Log in to kibana and go to http://localhost:5603/app/fleet#/agents to confirm the Elastic Cloud agent policy is running on an Elastic Agent.
 5. Go to http://localhost:5603/app/apm/settings/schema to test the migration.
-6. Once the migration is complete, run `./scripts/fleet-migration/fleet-apm.sh` to update the services to point to the Fleet-managed APM Server.
+6. Once the migration is complete, run `./scripts/fleet-migration/use-fleet-apm.sh` to update the services to point to the Fleet-managed APM Server.
 7. Confirm that data streams are created at http://localhost:5603/app/fleet#/data-streams

 ## Usage
 ```
 $ node ./scripts/fleet-migration/index.js [COMMAND]

-Available commands: setup, start, fleet-apm, standalone-apm, down:
+Available commands: setup, start, use-fleet-apm, use-standalone-apm, clean:

     setup:
         Creates the docker-compose.yml file and modifies it to work for Fleet